 Your ClicData and HubSpot connection is now working!
 The next step will be to pull your marketing and sales data into ClicData.

-- Go the Data Tables & Views tab
+- Go to the Data Tables & Views tab

-- Click Add New and select your new connection to HubSpot
+- Click Add New and select your new connection to your CRM

 You now have a list of all the datasets you might use in your reports.

 Select the ones you want to import.
-In our case, we want to import the Deals dataset using the Custom query designer.
+In our case, we want to import the Deals dataset.
 Click Next.

 4. Preview your dataset to make sure you have all the columns you need for your report